xiaojielei/tp/docs/team/yshinprograms.md

 * **Release Management**:
   * Setup milestones & deadlines for v1.0, v2.0 & v2.1
-  * Managed releases v1.0 and v2.0 on GitHub, which includes:
+  * Managed releases v1.0, v2.0 & v2.1 on GitHub, which includes:
     * Conversion of UG and DG into PDF versions
     * Tagging the correct commit for release & building the submission JAR files